-How To Sleep Less & Sleep BETTER
+How To Sleep Less: Function Better on Less Sleep (Step by Step)

 In this age of multitasking, people wish they could sleep less and work more.
 However, while Leonardo da Vinci could produce high-quality paintings by working overnight, over 97 percent of the population cannot focus if they sleep for less than six hours at night.
 Sometimes you cannot fall asleep as fast as you should, and in other instances, you might have problems when getting up in the morning.